-Unhealthy jealousy, causes you to go obsessive over your partner, overthinking in such a way that you can’t function anymore, lying, over-controlling behaviour and even feelings of paranoia.
+Unhealthy jealousy, causes you to go obsessive over your partner, overthinking in such a way that you can’t function anymore, lying, over-controlling behavior and even feelings of paranoia.

-This is behaviour that is unhealthy and destroying, for yourself and your partner, long term.
+This is behavior that is unhealthy and destroying, for yourself and your partner, long term.

 What are Effects of jealousy on relationships?

 According to Centerstone, continuous jealous behavior that goes by unnoticed, causes an increase in anxiety and depression symptoms such as nervousness, irritability and other physical symptoms.

 You also might feel like you’re a victim of the waves of your emotions.
 Feeling pulled and taken away with every jealous thought or feeling that comes up regarding your partner.

 It’s almost impossible to healthily connect with each other if one of the two persons in the relationship is carrying a lot of jealousy and negativity towards the other person.

 Jealousy might lead towards a lot of tension, conflict and in the worst case an ending between both partners.